-Someone surfing a university website on a laptop
+Someone looking for a domain name for academic websites on a laptop

 Which is the best domain name for academic websites?

-There are a lot of choices when it comes to which web address to register for your academic website – not just .ac.uk.
+There are plenty of choices when it comes to which web address to register for your academic website – not just .ac.uk.

 Your academic research project or institution needs a website, and choosing which type of domain name is part of setting it all up.

-Whether it’s .ac.uk or .com like we use here on pixelshrink.com, we take you through the more popular options and detail the pros and cons.
+Whether it’s .ac.uk or .com like we use here on pixelshrink.com, we take you through the more popular options for a domain name for academic websites, and detail the pros and cons.

 .ac.uk domain names